mongoosejs/mongoose-keywordize/README.md

 Either a an Array or single string may be returned from the function and will be pushed onto the keywords array.

+## Casing

+By default mongoose-keywordize lowercases the keywords.
+To preserve casing pass the `upper: true` option to the plugin.

 ## Mongoose Version
 `>= 2.x`